raeslab/RLdbRDA/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

   * Found a bug or have some suggestions?
 Open an [issue](https://github.com/raeslab/RLdbRDA/issues).
   * Pull requests are welcome!
 Though open an [issue](https://github.com/raeslab/RLdbRDA/issues) first to discuss which features/changes you wish to implement.

 ## Contact

 RLdbRDA was developed by [Sebastian Proost](https://sebastian.proost.science/) at the [RaesLab](https://raeslab.sites.vib.be/en) and was adopted from code written by [Sara Vieira-Silva](https://saravsilva.github.io/).
+RLdbRDA is available under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International]((https://creativecommons.org/licenses/by-nc-sa/4.0/)) license.